 Each thrv Tiger Team is led by our CEO, President & COO, and Technology Partner.
 A thrv Executive Partner, two Growth Strategists and a user interface designer create the product strategy and product roadmap using the thrv App.
 Developers report into our Technology Partner and engineer the software.

-Our Tiger Team establishes the critical baseline metrics for equity value creation: the return on investment and growth acceleration from new product development, the number of marketing qualified leads per month, and the sales close rate.
+Our Tiger Team establishes the critical baseline metrics for growth acceleration: the return on investment and growth acceleration from new product development, the number of marketing qualified leads per month, and the sales close rate.

 When we begin our work with a portfolio company, we start by identifying two growth strategies: one to sell more of the company's current product faster and one to invest in a product roadmap to build new product features that have a higher probability of accelerating the company's growth.